Tokyo Olympics digest: Malaika Mihambo wins long jump gold for Germany | DW | 03.08.2021

 "The most important thing was just to keep at it, never lose faith and know that never lose faith and to know that I still have one last chance and to chance and to take it," Mihambo, 27, said afterwards.

-The silver medal went to the four-time world champion four-time world champion and London Olympic gold medalist Brittney Reese from the USA with 6.97 meters, ahead of Ese Brume from Nigeria.
+The silver medal went to the four-time world champion and London Olympic gold medalist Brittney Reese from Team USA with 6.97 meters, ahead of Ese Brume from Nigeria.

-Mihambo, a world champion in 2019, has jumped 7.20 meters in the past but struggled with her run up and take off during and after the arrival of the coronavirus pandemic have seen her struggle to hit top form until that final effort.
-It was worth the wait.
+Mihambo, a world champion in 2019, has jumped 7.20 meters in the past, struggled with her run-up and takeoff during the pandemic.
+But she managed to find her best form at just the right time.

 A thrilling men's 400 meter hurdles final was won by Norway's Karsten Warholm, who smashed the world record in the process.
 Last month, Warholm broke Kevin Young's 29-year world mark with a time of 46.70 seconds but he blew his own record away with an astonishing 45.94 run.
 Rai Benjamin (USA) pushed him all the way to take silver in 46.17, also half a second inside the old record.
 Brazilian Alison dos Santos, 21, took bronze in 46.7